adrianboston/srcset.sh/README.md

 ### NOTES

 - Make sure to `chmod u+x srcset.sh` for executable permissions
+- Move to a known path such as `/usr/local/bin`
 - Stick with release v0.0.5 if your shell lacks getops and then use the following for processing directories noting the use of `-a -name` to prevent file recursion

 `find . -type f -atime +1s \( -name *.jpg -a ! -name "*-320w.*" -a ! -name "*-480w.*" -a ! -name "*-640w.*" -a ! -name "*-768w.*" -a ! -name "*-960w.*" -a ! -name "*-1024w.*" -a ! -name "*-1280w.*" -a ! -name "*-1440w.*" ! -name "*-srcw.*" \) -exec ./srcset.sh {} \;`